justaszie/Bikeshare-Analysis/README.md

 Fixing Station Names and ID values (note that these fixes were done on both start and end stations).

 First, I found that the dataset contained rides to/from "Test" stations.
-These could not be found in the service provider's stations map.
+These could not be found in the data owner's stations map.
 So I removed such rides from the dataset.
 ```sql
 DELETE FROM `phrasal-brand-398306.bikeshare_data.rides`
 WHERE start_station_id IN (